Chapter Three (1777-1792): "give beauty & granduer to the pile"

 Until 1789, George Washington achieved his world wide fame without the backdrop of any architecture much out of the ordinary.
 He gave up his command of the army at the small Senate chamber in the Maryland State House in Annapolis.
 He presided over the Constitutional Convention at the serviceable main room of the Pennsylvania State House.

-Ironically, that convenient pattern of congress's sessions, condemned the city to a century of slower development.
+Ironically, the biannual "short session" of congress condemned the city to a century of slower development.
 The Constitution set a two year term for representatives.
 It also required that congress convene on the first Monday of December, unless “by Law” congress changed the date.
 The last Confederation congress set March 4, 1789, as the date when the new congress would convene.
 So the two year term of office for the first congressmen ended on March 3, 1791.
 Congress did not pass a law otherwise so the First Congress convened for its last of three sessions on December 6, 1790.
 That session lasted not quite three months.
 Then the Second Congress convened in late October 1791.
 The new members elected in 1790 finally took office and the re-elected members got back to work after seven and one half months vacation.
-Thus, for as long as nine months every odd year, the city's main attraction closed down and all congressmen and senators were back in their home states.
+Thus, for several months every odd year, the city's main attraction closed down and all congressmen and senators were back in their home states.

 32. The Plan

-Unfortunately for L'Enfant, General Washington wanted a chain of command.
-Previously, the three commissioners had worked on getting title to the land taken for the city-to-be.
+Unfortunately for L'Enfant, to implement the plan General Washington wanted a chain of command.
+The three commissioners had only been working on getting title to the land taken for the city-to-be not covered by the March agreement with the proprietors.
 Just after L'Enfant came to Philadelphia in August with his plan for the city, the president sent Jefferson and Madison to Georgetown to confer with the commissioners.
 Ellicott was available but not invited to the meeting.
 He and L'Enfant were miffed that decisions were made at the meeting without their input.
 Jefferson and the commissioners decided to have design contests for the public buildings.
 L'Enfant was stunned.
 The president vetoed the design contests, but told the commissioners to oversee L'Enfant's work.
-After conferring about the future of their city with the president alone at Mount Vernon, L'Enfant bristled at getting an order from the commissioners.
+After having conferred about the future of their city with the president alone at Mount Vernon, L'Enfant bristled at getting an order from the commissioners.
 The summer of eclat was over.
 (14)

 To make a long story short, that bristling became just one in a series of actions and in-actions on L'Enfant's part that the commissioners and president thought were perverse.
 L'Enfant refused to show a copy of his city plan during an October auction of lots.
 L'Enfant refused to hire brick makers and dig clay for bricks.
 L'Enfant tore down the house being built by Commissioner Carroll's nephew because it was in a future street.
 The president insisted that he work under the commissioners, and at the same time told the commissioners that he thought L'Enfant was irreplaceable.
 After all, neither the commissioners nor the president had any idea how to build a capital city.